 Having been a full time Mum for 10 years, I decided it was time to do something for me and to retrain in something I felt passionate about.
 I have always loved massage and have found it to be an effective tool in looking after myself, treating injuries and injury prevention.
 I wanted to be able to share this with others and therefore in 2019 I trained as a Massage Therapist through Toi Ohoimai Institute of Technology undertaking a year long Diploma in Massage Therapy.
 I absolutely loved the learning about anatomy, physiology and movement, as well as the practical massage component.

-I am excited to be on the beginning of this journey as there is so much to learn and so many amazing therapists to learn from.
+I am excited to be on this journey as there is so much to learn and so many amazing therapists to learn from.
 From August – December 2019 I undertook ‘work experience’ at Health Quarters in Tauranga’s CBD which is a multidiscipline health, wellness and fitness centre.
 This was an incredible experience.
-In November 2019, I completed a 2 day introductory course on Myofacial Release Therapy with the renowned Beth Beauchamp and this had added some essential tools to my kit (I am booked for the advanced course in April).
-To further broaden my skills, I travelled to Hamilton for the February 2020 Rugby 7’s, providing massage to the competitors.
-I aim to continue refining my technique through further training and massage opportunities, with the ultimate goal being to ensure I am offering the best possible client experience.
+Between November 2019 and November 2020, I have completed 6 days of specialist training in Myofacial Release Therapy with the renowned Beth Beauchamp.
+To gain some sports massage experience in February 2020 I worked at the Rugby Seven’s in Hamilton providing massage to the competitors.
+I aim to continue refining my techniques through further training and massage opportunities, with the ultimate goal of being able to offer the best possible client experience.